amosbastian/understat/docs/source/classes/understat.rst

 .. image:: https://i.imgur.com/dE54ox0.png

-This function, as many other functions, also comes with the `options` keyword argument, and also the `**kwargs` magic variable.
+This function also comes with the `options` keyword argument, and also the `**kwargs` magic variable.
 An example of how you could use either of these to filter Sergio Agüero's matches to only include matches where Manchester United were the home team is shown below